kyriba/dev-portal-Two-ways-of-exporting-Third-Parties-sample/README.md

 7. Run application.
 You can run the whole application: Runtime -> Run all, or execute separated cells.

-8. Find the generated token under the 7th cell and the exported results under the 8th.
+8. Find the generated token under "Connect" cell and the exported results under cells in Exporting third-parties section.

 > ⚠️  _Please notice that Python is script language and code will be executed row by row or in the order you will run the cells._